 - Molecular surgery towards endohedral transition metal complexes

-- Synthesis of carbon nanotubes with unique topology and width
+- Synthesis of graphene nanoribbons (GNRs) and carbon nanotubes (CNTs) with controlled topology and width

 - π-Conjugated radicals for ferro- and ferrimagnets